 In 2007, at the request of Sierra Leone Conference, Global Ministries sent the first overseas staff since 1994.
 Rev. Billy Simbo and his wife, Mamei, natives of Sierra Leone who had been pastoring a United Brethren church in the United States, were asked to serve in transitional leadership for a three-year period.
 He worked to reorganize the conference, mentor new leaders, and otherwise put the conference on a firm foundation.
 In December 2010, he turned over the leadership to a newly elected bishop, John Pessima.

 Evangelism is the conference’s main emphasis.
-Global Ministries continues to provide project funds, assistance for the hospital, and other financial support.
+UB Global continues to provide project funds, assistance for the hospital, and other financial support.

 Sierra Leone Conference has a sister congregation in Germany which consists primarily of immigrants from Sierra Leone.
 Several other Sierra Leonean congregations exist in the United States.

 John Pessima was elected bishop of Sierra Leone Conference in 2010.

 Sierra Leone is about the size of West Virginia.